LadaOndris/hands/README.md

 The system requires that the user defines the gesture to be recognized, which is described in Section *Preparation of gesture database*.
-For demonstration purposes, the gesture database is already prepared for the gesture with an opened palm, fingers outstretched and apart.
+For demonstration purposes, the gesture database is already prepared for both color and depth images.

-The usage of the real-time recognition from live images or from the custom dataset is shown in *Real-time gesture recognition*.
+The usage of the real-time recognition from live images is shown in *Real-time gesture recognition*.

 ### Real-time gesture recognition

-**For demonstration**, the directory named `color` is already present, containing several representative gestures.
+**For demonstration**, the directory of the gesture database named `color` is already present, containing several representative gestures.

 To start the gesture recognition system using gesture database stored in